YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GTMSECSHRSRVFIL, xxxx: yyyy; Attempt to service request failed.
 Client ID: zzzz, mesg type: aaaa, file: bbbb

-GTMSECSHR Warning: This indicates that the GTMSECSHR was unable to complete the request of the YottaDB/GT.M client.
+GTMSECSHR Warning: This indicates that the GTMSECSHR was unable to complete the request of the YottaDB client.

 Action: Review accompanying message(s) for information on why GTMSECSHR could not delete the file.